dialect-map/dialect-map-schemas/README.md

 ### Testing
-Project testing is performed using [Pytest][pytest-web].
+Project testing is performed using [Pytest][web-pytest].
 In order to run the tests:
 ```sh
 make test
 ```